samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/site-layout/README.md

 ```

-Everything we have here is pretty simple, we just defined a few tokens for easy spacing on our site, nothing fancy, except for two special tokens that we use to define the general layout of our website, they are `WithSiteMargin` and `WithSiteXLConstraint`.
+Everything we have here is pretty simple.
+We've just defined a few tokens for easy spacing on our site.
+Nothing fancy, except for two special tokens that we use to define the general layout of our website: `WithSiteMargin` and `WithSiteXLConstraint`.
 #### Special tokens
 As we talked about above, let's see a little more about these tokens that need a little attention.
 First, the `WithSiteMargin` token, as it rely in two special settings in our `tailwind.config.js` file, which are called `site-percent` and `md-site-percent`, which define the margin in percentage to our website.
 If we take a look at the tailwind file of the vital-element package you will see this setting under the extend key.